pyotr777/mlframework/README.md

 | list | `[value1,value2,...]` | All values from the list will be used to produce parameters combinations. |`batchsize: [100, 500]` |
 | interval | `!!python/tuple [start,end,step]` | Values from [_start_, _end_) interval with given _step_ will be used to produce parameters combinations.
 If _step_ is not defined 1 will be used by default. | `epoch: !!python/tuple [5,20,5]` will produce combinations with the following values: 5, 10, 15. |

+YAML file defines a set of ML task metaparameters as all possible combinations of parameters values where every parameter used exactly one time in every combination.